 (2) Notwithstanding the repeal of the Act referred to in subsection (1) effected by that subsection the provisions of that Act continue to apply, after the commencement of this section, in relation to any discharge of oil, or of a mixture containing oil, within the meaning of that Act that occurred or commenced before the commencement of this section as if that Act had not been repealed.

-Schedule 1
+Schedule 1 — 1973 Convention

-Section 3
+[s.
+3]

+[Heading amended by No. 19 of 2010 s.
+4.]

 INTERNATIONAL CONVENTION FOR THE PREVENTION OF POLLUTION FROM SHIPS, 1973

 THE PARTIES TO THE CONVENTION,